SheaButta/Election_Analysis/README.md

 ## Overview
 A Colorado Board of Elections employee has identified the below tasks that need to be completed to assist with auditing a recent local election.
 The employee delivered a CSV file for me to perform the analysis.
-The analysis followed the basic process of data analysis;
-   - Determine the number of rows and columns.
+My analysis followed the data analysis principles of (1) Determine the number of rows and columns;
-   - Data types used.
-   - Is the data readable?
+(2) Data types used; and (3) Is the data readable?

-**Colorado Board Task List:**
+### Colorado Board Task List:
 1. Calculate the total number of votes cast.
 2. Generate a complete list of candidates who received votes.
 3. Calculate the percentage of votes each candidate won.